 Genetics, Epigenetics and Metabolism (GEM)

-- To understand the basic mechanisms by which altered transcriptional and post-transcriptional regulatory mechanisms contribute to aberrant cancer cell programming
+- To understand the mechanisms by which altered transcriptional and post-transcriptional gene regulation contribute to aberrant cancer-cell programming.

-- To elucidate the role that plasticity and aging play in cancer development and disease trajectory.
+- To elucidate the role of plasticity and aging in cancer development and disease trajectory.

-- To identify and to exploit vulnerabilities brought about by oxidative stress and metabolic re-programming
+- To define and exploit vulnerabilities brought about by oxidative stress and metabolic reprogramming.

 Program Leaders